wookey-project/driver-stm32f4xx-iso7816/doc/faq.rst

 The ISO7816 is a synchronous protocol.
-The half-duplex nature of the I/O line and the fact that the sender and the receiver are either sending or receiving makes polling a simple yet still efficient strategy.
-Moreover, the ISO7816 bus is rather slow (the maximum clock frequency is 20 MHz, and real life smart card usually support up to 10 MHz): polling is not really a deal breaker, and using DMA would not drastically improve performance (compared to faster buses).
+The half-duplex nature of the I/O line and the fact that the sender and the receiver are either exclusively sending or receiving makes polling a simple yet still efficient strategy.
+Moreover, the ISO7816 bus is rather slow (the maximum clock frequency authorized by the standard is 20 MHz, and real life smart cards usually support up to 10 MHz): polling is not really a deal breaker, and using DMA would not drastically improve performance (compared to faster buses).